liilab/quizbit/readme.txt

 Contributors: tsabbir007
 Tags: quiz, exam, questions, shortcode
 Requires at least: WordPress 5.0
-Tested up to: WordPress 6.2
+Tested up to: WordPress 6.2.2
 Stable tag: 1.0.0
+Requires PHP: 5.4 or later
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 QuizBit is a powerful WordPress plugin that allows you to create quizzes with multiple-choice questions.
 It provides an easy-to-use interface for creating quizzes, questions, and options.
 Users can display quizzes on their WordPress website by using shortcodes.

 = QUIZBIT - A POWERFUL QUIZ PLUGIN FOR WORDPRESS =